temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 You'll need two terminal windows for this exercise.

-1. In all terminals, change to the `exercises/samples/custom-search-attributes` directory
+1. In all terminals, change to the `exercises/samples/custom-search-attributes` directory.
 2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Setting Your Custom Search Attribute